thednp/bootstrap.native/README.md

 <script type="text/javascript" src="/bower_components/bootstrap.native/dist/bootstrap-native.min.js"></script>
 ```

-But it also is possible to use any module loader that supports the RequireJS or CommonJS syntax.
-An example is RequireJS itself:
+But it's also possible to use any module loader that supports the `RequireJS` or `CommonJS` syntax.
+An example is `RequireJS` itself:

 ```html
 <script type="text/javascript">